opral/monorepo/rfcs/git-sdk-requirements/RFC.md

 Paying attention that we are running in a browser context and not all details are needed, simplifies things a lot.

+#### Q: Will using Isomorphic Git answer to all stated goals above?

+Goal 1: Must run in the browser/on the client ✅

+Goal 2: Lazy loading of files and git history 🚧

+Is achievable in a few ways.
+But in current state would require

 ## Git compiled to WASM

 ### Context